jessebutryn/get_epoch/README.md

 # get_epoch
 A shell native method of getting the epoch value for a given date stamp

+## Note
+This script was written to run on macos with coreutils installed, there are several commands that begin with `g` that will need to have the `g` removed to run on another system.

 Test script runs:

 1000 tries: